Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ## Content

-- All the content were written by me.
+- The content is written by me.
 The timeline code was written by Andrew R McHugh.

 ## Media